 Did you know that the City of London has more musical organisations than headquarters of banks?
 Yet, no single publication has hitherto captured fully this rich abundance of musical talent, events, venues, and performing groups concentrated in such a small geographic area.
 Not until now …

 During the pandemic period, Worshipful Company of Information Technologists’ Court Assistant Paul Jagger and Julian Cable, a Liveryman of the Worshipful Company of Musicians, have pursued a project to co-author Songs and Music of the City of London: a new pocket guide to capture the Square Mile’s myriad present-day musical activities, organisations and venues in all their facets.

 The guide was initially published in electronic eBook format in June 2021.
-A printed edition is in production, and is now available to pre-order, at a price of £12, from https://www.etsy.com/uk/listing/1093730971/songs-and-music-of-the-city-of-london.
+A printed edition is now available to order, at a price of £12, from https://www.etsy.com/uk/listing/1093730971/songs-and-music-of-the-city-of-london.
 All are invited and encouraged to place orders!
-It is hoped that the printed copies will be available in time for the Lord Mayor’s Show in November.

 It is a great honour that Alderman, Past Lord Mayor and Pastmaster Musician Sir Andrew Parmley has kindly written the Foreword.